chbergmann/CurvedShapesWorkbench/README.md

 - Twist: Applies a rotation around Axis to the array items.
 - Surface: make a surface over the array items
 - Solid: make a solid if Base is a closed shape
+- Distribution: Algorithm for distance between array elements.
+Default is 'linear'.
+Also selectable: parabolic (x²), x³, sinusoidal, elliptic
+- DistributionReverse: Reverses the direction of the Distribution algorithm

 If you create a surface or solid and it looks weird, this may be caused by very small items at the start and end of the CurvedArray.
 In this case, enter values bigger than 0 for Start Offset and End Offset.
 This will create bigger start and end items located not at the very end.